 Estimated Length - this is the Routed Length plus the length of connection lines for any section still to be routed.
 It does not use the Manhattan length for the unrouted portion; instead it uses the direct point to point distance.

 Vertical distance through a via - the vertical distance a signal travels through a via is the sum of all layer thicknesses (copper and dielectric) between the start and stop layers copper layers, plus half the thickness of the start layer and half the thickness of the stop layer.
-Layer thicknesses are defined in the Layer Stack Manager.

 The display/inclusion of each net item type in the bottom Primitives region of the panel is dependent on whether the corresponding option for each has been enabled on the right-click menu, accessed from either the Nets or Primitives regions.